...

-I also occasionally collaborate with other heritage institutions as was the case with the Greenwich Maritime Museum Seeing Ourselves Podcast.
+I also occasionally collaborate with other heritage institutions as was the case with the National Maritime Museum for their ‘Seeing Ourselves’ Podcast.
+I spoke extensively about Saartje Baartman and her experiences as a black woman of celebrity status in 19th century Europe.
 A link to the podcast recording can be accessed below.

-Through this African heritage guided tour, I will give a unique perspective on contemporary art framed through the lens of African Modernism and Afro-Surrealism.
+Through this African heritage guided tour, I give a unique perspective on contemporary art framed through the lens of African Modernism and Afro-Surrealism.

 African Modernism, a movement which refers to African artists influenced by western modernist concepts is characterised by a unique imagery infused with traditional African influences.
 By contrast Afro-Surrealism is a cultural aesthetic that places emphasis on uncovering the invisible world and engaging audiences in highly imaginative and dramatic ways to reflect the global black experience.